vik061/Visual-Paradigm-User-Documentation/docs/index.md

 3. Export and download your diagrams as PDFs for easy sharing and submission.

 ## Prerequisites
-To follow this guide, you will need:
+To follow this guide, you will need the following resources and knowledge level:

 - A computer with an internet browser (Google Chrome, Firefox, or Edge recommended)
 - A stable internet connection